mwgeurts/exit_detector/README.md

 TomoTherapy is a registered trademark of Accuray Incorporated.
 MATLAB is a registered trademark of MathWorks Inc.

-## Installation
+## Installation and Use

 To install the TomoTherapy Exit Detector Analysis Tool as a MATLAB App, download and execute the `TomoTherapy Exit Detector Analysis.mlappinstall` file from this directory.
 If downloading the repository via git, make sure to download all submodules by running  `git clone --recursive https://github.com/mwgeurts/exit_detector`.

-See the [wiki](../../wiki) for information in installation and use.
+See the [wiki](../../wiki) for information on configuration parameters and application use.

 ## License